team-axiom/.github/profile/README.md

 > Wait till i update the sources.

 ## Using local manifest
-Google made repo, an utility to manage huge repos that use nesting.
+Google made repo, a utility to manage huge repos that nest.
-Repo uses xml-like manifest file to specify clone path and git repository, remove (if included in other manifest file) and add repos.
+Repo uses xml-like manifest file to specify clone path, git repository, remote name/url and remove path (if included in other manifest file) and add repos.
 In order to build android for a device, you must first clone a few things:

 - Device tree